Almaden Minerals (NYSEAMERICAN:AAU) Now Covered by StockNews.com

-StockNews.com assumed coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a report released on Thursday.
-The firm set a “sell” rating on the basic materials company’s stock.
+Analysts at StockNews.com initiated coverage on shares of Almaden Minerals (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) in a note issued to investors on Sunday.
+The brokerage set a “sell” rating on the basic materials company’s stock.

 Institutional Inflows and Outflows

 A hedge fund recently raised its stake in Almaden Minerals stock.
 Mirae Asset Global Investments Co.
-Ltd. lifted its holdings in shares of Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% during the first quarter, according to the company in its most recent Form 13F filing with the SEC.
-The firm owned 2,644,080 shares of the basic materials company’s stock after purchasing an additional 152,310 shares during the period.
+Ltd. increased its stake in Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 2,644,080 shares of the basic materials company’s stock after acquiring an additional 152,310 shares during the period.
 Mirae Asset Global Investments Co.
-Ltd. owned 1.93% of Almaden Minerals worth $948,000 as of its most recent filing with the SEC.
-Institutional investors and hedge funds own 3.81% of the company’s stock.
+Ltd. owned approximately 1.93% of Almaden Minerals worth $948,000 as of its most recent SEC filing.
+Hedge funds and other institutional investors own 3.81% of the company’s stock.

 About Almaden Minerals